-The objectives of developing the CGGM-2 model are: (1) to provide candidate models for IGRF-14 that only rely on data from CSES and on no other satellite data, such as those of the ESA Swarm mission, thus serving as an independent reference for the construction of IGRF-14; (2) to explore the potential of CSES-like missions for geomagnetic field modeling, which have excellent scalar data but vector data with only limited attitude restitution quality due to the lack of adequate devices, such as an optical bench, to minimize alignment variations between the reference frames of the Fluxgate vector magnetometer (FGM) and the star imager (STR) used for attitude restitution; and (3) to investigate CSES's ability to capture main field variation over more than six years of data, leveraging the advantages of its specific revisiting capability.
+The objectives of developing the CGGM-2 model are: (1) to provide candidate models for IGRF-14 that only rely on data from CSES and not directly on any other satellite data, such as those of the ESA Swarm mission, thus serving as a useful reference for the construction of IGRF-14; (2) to explore the potential of CSES-like missions for geomagnetic field modeling, which have excellent scalar data but vector data with only limited attitude restitution quality due to the lack of adequate devices, such as an optical bench, to minimize alignment variations between the reference frames of the Fluxgate vector magnetometer (FGM) and the star imager (STR) used for attitude restitution; and (3) to investigate CSES's ability to capture main field variation over more than six years of data, leveraging the advantages of its specific revisiting capability.

 This paper is organized as follows.
 Section 2 details the data employed in the CGGM-2 model, including the types of magnetic field data collected by the CSES satellite and the selection criteria applied to ensure data quality.
 Section 3 addresses the model parameterization and estimation process.
 Section 4 presents the comparisons of the CGGM-2 model with the CHAOS-7.18 (Finlay et al., 2020) and the final IGRF-14 models (Beggan et al., 2025a).
 Section 5 dicusses the recontructed global geomagnetic field changes between epcochs 2018.0 and 2025.0.
 Finally, Section 6 briefly summarizes the main results.